 No UFC Heavyweight Champion has defended the belt more than twice!
-Winning is difficult, and when competition is stout, repeated winning has an extra element of difficulty.
-The gravity of past success can be as hard an obstacle to overcome as winning the title to begin with.
+Winning is difficult, and when the competition is stout, repeated winning has an extra element of difficulty.
+The gravity of past success can be as hard an obstacle to overcome as winning the title, to begin with.

 Take a look into the mentality shifts that happen after champions win, and how that affects their chances of future success.

 “The biggest challenges facing Georges (GSP) are the biggest challenges facing anyone who ever made it in any combat sport.

 It’s hard to get out of bed when you’re sleeping in silk sheets with millions of dollars in the bank account, and go into a gym filled with angry people who want to punch you in the face.

 The challenge for a fighter isn’t so much the rise to the top, but the attempt to stay at the top.
 The world is full of people who fought hard to get to the top, but then fell quickly because they couldn’t handle